-What is HideMyAss?
+What Is HideMyAss?

 Random IP selection feature

-No split tunneling through the desktop client
+No split tunneling in the desktop client

 Installation and Features